boyuan12/Toxic-Twitter-Comments/README.md

 ### Quick Start Guide
 * Clone the project repository
 * Run the model.py file but be sure to have the required dependencies installed before running the model
+* Use the command ``bentoml serve ToxicCommentClassification:latest --run-with-ngrok``